hannibunny/mlbook/ml/_build/html/_sources/gan/GAN.md

 **Cycle GAN Strengths and Limitations:**

-Cycle GAN works well on tasks that involve color or texture changes, e.g. day-to-night translations, photo-to-painting transformation or style transfer.
+Cycle GAN works well on tasks, which involve color- or texture-changes, e.g. day-to-night translations, photo-to-painting transformation or style transfer.
 This can be seen e.g. in this [video on Cityscape to GTA5-Style transfer](https://youtu.be/lCR9sT9mbis) or this [video on day- to night-drive transformation](https://youtu.be/N7KbfWodXJE).

 However, Cycle GAN often fails for tasks, that require substantial geometric changes, as can be seen in the image below.